monome/docs/grid/studies/seamstress/index.md

 ### Suggested exercises

-- If you have access to a 256 grid, try adapting the scripts to accommodate this larger size.
 - Display the loop range with dim LED levels.
-- "Record" keypresses in the "trigger" row to the toggle matrix.
+- "Record" keypresses in the "jump" row.
-- Display the playhead position as a dim column behind the toggle data.
-- Use the rightmost key in the "trigger" row as an "alt" key.
+- Use the rightmost key in the "jump" row as an "alt" key.
-	- If "alt" is held while pressing a toggle, clear the entire row.
+  - If "alt" is held while pressing a toggle, clear the entire column.
   - If "alt" is held while pressing the play row, reverse the direction of play.

 ## Credits

-seamstress was developed and designed by [Rylee Lyman](https://ryleealanza.org/), inspired by [*matron* from norns](https://github.com/monome/norns/tree/main/matron/src), which was written by [`@catfact`](https://github.com/ryleelyman/seamstress). norns was initiated by [`@tehn`](https://github.com/tehn).
+seamstress was developed and designed by [Rylee Lyman](https://ryleealanza.org/), inspired by [*matron* from norns](https://github.com/monome/norns/tree/main/matron/src). *matron* was written by [`@catfact`](https://github.com/ryleelyman/seamstress). norns was initiated by [`@tehn`](https://github.com/tehn).

 This tutorial was created by [Dan Derks](https://dndrks.com) for [monome.org](https://monome.org).